ConquerorCletus/my_config/README.md

 # How to install Neovim
 These are the steps to install neovim on your linux(ubuntu) system.
+You can install it by using the apt command like this:
+###
+    sudo apt-get install neovim

+**But i recommend to install neovim with an appimage as shown below:**
 ###
     curl -LO https://github.com/neovim/neovim/releases/download/nightly/nvim.appimage
     chmod u+x nvim.appimage